PanyiDong/InsurAutoML/README.md

 ## Future

 I'm still interested to expand current AutoML package, and have plans to add MLP/RNN structure NAS for NLP tasks (there's a workable algorithm for MLP NAS through nni and still in development of complete structure).
-Furthermore, explore the topics in explainability, fairness of ML models.
+Some portions of the code are not written in the most efficient or readable way, as they were developed during my early learning phase with OOP.
+Due to time constraints, however, a complete code rewrite cannot be promised.
+Furthermore, I wish to explore the topics in explainability, fairness within the AutoML framework.
 But no schedules for such progress can be made.